Public Information

 Client Assessment of Practicum Projects

 The planning practicum has been a successful vehicle for engaging students in teamwork to provide services valued by community groups and organizations, policy-making bodies, and regulatory and planning agencies.
 It plays a key role in keeping faculty and students attuned to planning issues in Hawai‘i and the Asia-Pacific region.
-Five practicum projects completed between Fall 2018 and Fall 2021 were assessed by their respective clients using a client assessment form.
+Five practicum projects completed between Fall 2018 and Spring 2024 were assessed by their respective clients using a client assessment form.
 Clients rated their satisfaction on a scale of 1-5 (with 5 being the highest).
 On average, students received the following scores:

-Professionalism: 4.75
+Professionalism: 4.7

-Quality of final report and presentation: 4.5
+Quality of final report and presentation: 4.4

-Quality and feasibility of recommendations: 4.25
+Quality and feasibility of recommendations: 4.0

 Technical aspects of the work undertaken: 4.0